-- 2209 (a) influence of buried metallic structures such as bare cable armouring/sheaths, earth 2210 electrodes, pipes, etc. Measurements taken above or near buried metallic services 2211 will generally underestimate the substation resistance.
-Measurement locations must 2212 be carefully planned to avoid interference from metallic structures by consulting 2213 service records and, where there remains uncertainty, the use of scanning methods 2214 on site.
-Measurement results that have been influenced by a parallel buried metallic 2215 structure will typically be lower than expected and the resistance curve will be flat.
-A metallic structure crossing the measurement traverse at right-angles will result in a 2216 2217 depression in the resistance curve.
-If interference is suspected the measurement should be repeated along a different route or an alternative method used; 2218 - 2219 the distance between the substation and the remote current probe is important to the (b) 2220 accuracy of the measurement.
-The theoretical recommended distance is between five 2221 and ten times the maximum dimension of the earth electrode with the larger 2222 separations required where there is underlying rock.
-In practice, where there is insufficient land to achieve this, the current probe should be located as far away from 2223 the substation as possible.
-Measurements taken using relatively short distances 2224 2225 between the substation and return electrode may not be accurately interpreted using 2226 standard methods and require analysis using more advanced methods.
-Typical 2227 distances used range from 400 m for standard 33/11 kV Primary Substations up to 1000 m or greater for large transmission substations or for large combined systems; 2228 - (c) interference caused by standing voltage ('noise') on a substation earthing system may result in standard earth testers failing to produce satisfactory results.
-This is normally evident as fluctuating readings, reduced resolution or via a warning/error may result in standard earth testers this may be experienced include transmission substations (275 kV and 400 kV), railway supply substations or substations supplying large industrial processes such as arc furnaces or smelters; - (d) results must be interpreted using an appropriate method and compared to calculations.
+- (a) influence of buried metallic structures such as bare cable armouring/sheaths, earth electrodes, pipes, etc. Measurements taken above or near buried metallic services will generally underestimate the substation resistance.
+Measurement locations must be carefully planned to avoid interference from metallic structures by consulting service records and, where there remains uncertainty, the use of scanning methods on site.
+Measurement results that have been influenced by a parallel buried metallic structure will typically be lower than expected and the resistance curve will be flat.
+A metallic structure crossing the measurement traverse at right-angles will result in a depression in the resistance curve.
+If interference is suspected the measurement should be repeated along a different route or an alternative method used; - (b) the distance between the substation and the remote current probe is important to the accuracy of the measurement.
+The theoretical recommended distance is between five and ten times the maximum dimension of the earth electrode with the larger separations required where there is underlying rock.
+In practice, where there is insufficient land to achieve this, the current probe should be located as far away from the substation as possible.
+Measurements taken using relatively short distances between the substation and return electrode may not be accurately interpreted using standard methods and require analysis using more advanced methods.
+Typical distances used range from 400 m for standard 33/11 kV Primary Substations up to 1000 m or greater for large transmission substations or for large combined systems; - 2314 (c) interference caused by standing voltage ('noise') on a substation earthing system 2315 may result in standard earth testers failing to produce satisfactory results.
+This is 2316 normally evident as fluctuating readings, reduced resolution or via a warning/error 2317 message.
+Typical environments where this may be experienced include transmission 2318 substations (275 kV and 400 kV), railway supply substations or substations supplying 2319 large industrial processes such as arc furnaces or smelters; - 2320 (d) results must be interpreted using an appropriate method and compared to calculations.
 Where there is significant difference further investigation is required.

-Detailed analysis using computer software may give greater accuracy for multi layered soils; the 61.8% rule or slope methods may not be appropriate in all circumstances;[MD to refine] - (e) use of a three-pole earth tester is acceptable where the resistance of the single lead connecting the instrument to the electrode is insignificant compared to the electrode resistance.
+2322 Detailed analysis using computer software may give greater accuracy for multi layered soils; the 61.8% rule or slope methods may not be appropriate in all circumstances; MD to refine - (e) use of a three-pole earth tester is acceptable where the resistance of the single lead connecting the instrument to the electrode is insignificant compared to the electrode resistance.
 These instruments are generally suitable only for measuring small electrode components such as rods or a small group of rods in medium to high resistivity soils.
 For larger substations or low resistance electrodes a four-pole instrument is essential to eliminate the connecting lead resistances which would otherwise introduce a significant error.